justinroche/mint/README.md

 ## Developer notes

 To test all functionality of this application, you will need to run builds of both the front end and back end.
 If you are missing `./frontend/src/config/config.json` or `./backend/src/config/config.json`, the application will not run correctly.
-Contact me if you run into any issues.
+Feel free to contact me if you run into any issues.

 ### Running a back end build